gsamokovarov/gloat/README.md

 ```

-`gloat.NewFileSystemSource` is a constructor function that creates a storage in
+`gloat.NewFileSystemSource` is a constructor function that creates a source
-which collects migrations from a folder with the following structure:
+that collects migrations from a folder with the following structure:

 ```
 migrations/